psitumorang/psitumorang.github.io/_pages/markdown.md

 ## Page Repository

-Template for this page can be visited using this [repository](https://github.com/psitumorang/psitumorang.github.io/).
+Template for this page can be forked from this [repository](https://github.com/psitumorang/psitumorang.github.io/).

 ## LaTeX